core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 &nbsp;

-The following is an example of HTTP batch response sent by P to C, as a reply to the client's original unicast group request.
+The following is an example of HTTP batch response sent by P to C, as a reply to the client's original unicast group request

+For readability, 'base64url(X)' denotes the base64url encoding of X withouth padding (see {{Section 5 of RFC4648}}).

 ~~~~~~~~~~~
 HTTP/1.1 200 OK